 For winter hiking, traction aids (Yak-Trax and a walking stick) are advisable.
 Some cliff edge trails that are fine for summer hikes, are best avoided when ice covered in winter time.

-Below is a video in which Charma Brown describes how she strayed from the Rim Trail of Conkle’s Hollow by going over a fence to get a better look at the falls.
+In a video (no longer available online), Charma Brown describes how she strayed from the Rim Trail of Conkle’s Hollow by going over a fence to get a better look at the falls.
 She ended up slipping over the edge.
 Due to the quick arrival of help, she managed to survive her mishap, but she is now paralyzed from the chest down.
-In the embedded video below, park officials explain that there have been other people who fell off the rim who sustained lesser injuries, but who died because they didn’t get help in time.
+Park officials explain that there have been other people who fell off the rim who sustained lesser injuries, but who died because they didn’t get help in time.
 The video originally appeared in an article of the Columbus Dispatch which further describes her experiences: Woman, paralyzed in Hocking Hills fall, warns park visitors to stay safe.

 Dressing properly for winter / early spring hiking is very important.
 Its not just a matter of staying warm.
 You’ll generate considerable body heat hiking, particularly hill climbing.
 If over-dressed, you can sweat quite a bit hiking in the winter.
 Then when you stop and you’re wearing cold, wet, sweaty clothing, you can get quite cold.
 The trick is to wear multiple layers of outerwear.
 Remove a layer when exerting yourself, and add it back when you stop.
 That way you can maintain a constant comfortable temperature.